eikefab/eikefab/README.md

 #### Interests

 I'm learning something new everyday!
 Java is my main language, but Python, Kotlin, JavaScript and Go are on my roadmap.
-I enjoy coding games systems and some libraries that help me on that.
+I enjoy coding games systems and some libraries that help me to.

 #### Tech interests